How to get IRS Tax Transcript Online (for i-485 Filing)

-If you cannot get tax transcripts or running out of time to file your i485 application due to limited time left in current visa bulletin dates, you can submit your last year’s W2, tax return 1040, and pay stubs.
+If you cannot get tax transcripts or run out of time to file your i485 application due to limited time left in current visa bulletin dates, you can submit your last year’s W2, tax return 1040, and pay stubs.

-If you filed taxes individually, then each person in the family should get their own tax transcript from IRS website.
+If you filed taxes individually, then each person in the family should get their own tax transcript from the IRS website.